Cod, Atlantic Cod

-The cod stock in the northeast Arctic is in a healthy state, but fishing pressure is just above Maximum Sustainable Yield.
-There is a management plan for this stock, which ICES considers to be precautionary, but catches have been above scientific advice since 2016.
-The main concern in this fishery is the bycatch of coastal cod and golden redfish (Sebastes norvegicus): both stocks are in a poor state and golden redfish is listed as endangered.
+The cod stock in the northeast Arctic is in a healthy state, and fishing pressure is below Maximum Sustainable Yield.
+There is a management plan and Harvest Control Rule for this stock, which ICES considers to be precautionary, but catches have been on average 10% above scientific advice since 2016.
+The main ecosystem impact of this fishery is the bycatch of coastal cod and golden redfish (Sebastes norvegicus): both stocks are in a poor state and golden redfish is listed as endangered.

 Cod belongs to a family of fish known as gadoids, which also includes species such as haddock, pollack, pouting and ling.
 It is a cold-temperate (boreal) marine, demersal (bottom-dwelling) species.
 Also found in brackish water.
 Their depth range is 0 - 600 m, but they are more usually found between 150 and 200 m.
 They have a common length of 100 cm.
 Maximum length 200 cm.
 Maximum published weight 96 kg and a maximum reported age of 25 years.
 In the North Sea cod mature at 4-5 years at a length of about 50 cm.
 They spawn in winter and the beginning of spring from February to April.
 Fecundity ranges from 2.5 million eggs in a 5 kg female to a record of 9 million eggs in a 34 kg female.
 Sex ratio is nearly 50%, with slight predominance of females.
 The fish has a protruding upper jaw, a conspicuous barbel on the lower jaw (used to look for food), and a light lateral line, curved above the pectoral fins.
 Widely distributed in a variety of habitats, from the shoreline down to the continental shelf.
 Juveniles prefer shallow (less than 10-30 m depth) sublittoral waters with complex habitats, such as seagrass beds, areas with gravel, rocks, or boulder, which provide protection from predators.
 Adults are usually found in deeper, colder waters.
 During the day, cod form schools and swim about 30-80 m above the bottom, dispersing at night to feed.